Severe Thunderstorm Warning issued for Kit Carson by NWS - News Break

 Severe Thunderstorm Warning issued for Kit Carson by NWS

-Effective: 2021-06-23 16:56:00 MDT Expires: 2021-06-23 18:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-This thunderstorm will produce damaging winds resulting in areas of near zero visibility in blowing dirt.
-Use extreme caution if you must travel and be alert for rapidly changing visibility.
-Target Area: Kit Carson The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Southeastern Kit Carson County in east central Colorado Northwestern Wallace County in west central Kansas Western Sherman County in northwestern Kansas * Until 600 PM MDT. * At 456 PM MDT, a severe thunderstorm was located 10 miles southeast of Burlington, moving northeast at 30 mph.
+Effective: 2021-06-23 16:37:00 MDT Expires: 2021-06-23 17:00:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Kit Carson The National Weather Service in Goodland has issued a * Severe Thunderstorm Warning for Southeastern Kit Carson County in east central Colorado * Until 500 PM MDT. * At 436 PM MDT, a severe thunderstorm was located 13 miles south of Bethune, or 13 miles south of Burlington, moving northeast at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect wind damage to roofs, siding, and trees. * Locations impacted include Kanorado, Ruleton and Goodland.
-This includes the following highways Interstate 70 in Kansas between mile markers 0 and 21.
-Interstate 70 in Colorado between mile markers 434 and 450.
-Highway 385 between mile markers 171 and 189.
+Expect wind damage to roofs, siding, and trees. * This severe thunderstorm will remain over mainly rural areas of southeastern Kit Carson County.
+This includes the following highways Interstate 70 in Colorado between mile markers 436 and 439.
+Highway 385 between mile markers 171 and 188.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov